-I moved to take some refuge, To escape this teaming deluge, That just appears to tumble From a darkly ashen sky.
-Then sit and watch them scurry In a lazy sort of hurry, Soaked, no saturated By that waterfall on high.
+I moved to take some refuge,

+To escape this teaming deluge

+That just appears to tumble

+From a darkly ashen sky.

+Then sit and watch them scurry

+In a lazy sort of hurry,

+Soaked, no saturated

+By that waterfall on high.

 Battered buses honking.

-Auto rickshaws squawking: They wiggle and they waggle, As they tussle for the road.
+Auto rickshaws squawking:

+They wiggle and they waggle,

+As they tussle for the road.

 The noise, the air pollution!

 Who care?
 There's no solution.

-And bigger makes it better Is the only Highway Code.
+And bigger makes it better

+Is the only Highway Code.

 No cease to endless motion.

-Is peace just a Gandhian Notion That Mumbaikars adhere to When they go to sleep at night?
-Or is this mad cacophony The prologue for a symphony That starts, as people say, When you've trod the path that's right?
+Is peace just a Gandhian Notion

+That Mumbaikars adhere to

+When they go to sleep at night?

-Walk Inn café, Kalina, Mumbai 1998
+Or is this mad cacophony

+The prologue for a symphony

+That starts, as people say,

+When you've trod the path that's right.

+'Walk Inn'café, Kalina Mumbai, 1998

-Mumbai mad - one of my favourite poems - was written during a work trip to the sub-continent.
+'Mumbai mad' - one of my favourite poems - was written during a 'work' trip to the subcontinent.
 I often went there early in the academic year, a time which coincided with the June to August monsoon season.
 I loved that time of year, partly because those regular daily rains gave wonderful respite to the oppressive heat, but also because it was fun and quite unpredictable: sometimes short sharp cloudbursts, on other occasions a total deluge which seemed to go on forever.
-On this day, the rain poured endlessly from above, saturating and almost obliterating everything from view that existed on Earth below, as I sit watching from a small café nearby.
+On this day, the rain poured dendlessly from above, saturating and almost obliterating everything from view that existed on Earth below.